erichseamon/seamon_dissertation/README.md

 1. clone repo
 2. Run the seamon_dissertation_dataload.R file in the /data folder, within R.  This will download all data and place the needed datasets into your /tmp folder.
 3. Run the Rmarkdown appendices (A, B, or C), located in the /appendices folder.
+Running each appendix will download the seamon_dissertation_dataload.R file and place it in /tmp/seamon.
+Then this script is run within the appendix code to download all data and place the needed datasets into your /tmp/seamon folder.
+The data is removed at the end of each appendix markdown.

+NOTE:  If you wish to examine the data directly, you can run the seamon_dissertation_dataload.R file directly.
+The file is within the /data folder.

 - /appendices.
 Contains Rmarkdown and html that re-create appendix analyses that refer to particular chapters.
 - /code. modular code that performs analysis and modeling.